lcsirmaz/minitip/README.md

 interface, and runs both in Windows and Linux.

-This program was written in C, uses the readline library to read entropy expressions; has a user friendly syntax checker; extended syntax; and glpk (gnu linear programming kit) as the LP solver.
+This program was written in C, uses the readline library to read entropy expressions; has a user friendly syntax checker; extended syntax; macro facility; online help; glpk (gnu linear programming kit) as the LP solver.

 #### USAGE